 It is nearly impossible to accommodate all requests because of the diverse nature of student desires.
-Seniors will be given priority, then Juniors, Sophomores, and Freshmen.
+Seniors will be given priority, then juniors, sophomores, and freshmen.
 Once a general schedule is developed, a policy of "first come, first served" will be implemented with the remaining seats per class.
 Students will accomplish this by going through the appropriate drop/add procedures.

-All schedule changes should be completed by the end of the third school day of the semester.
+All semester 1 schedule changes should be completed by the end of the fourth school day of the semester; all semester 2 schedule changes should be completed within the designated days at the end of Semester 1.
 Students wishing to change classes should meet with the counselor to determine appropriate placement.
 Paperwork may then be obtained.
-Permission for the change must be given by the teacher of the new class to be taken, as well as a parent and the administration.
-Changes of seminars will occur only in the event of an "emergency" as determined by the principal.
+Permission for the change must be given by the teacher of the new class to be taken, as well as a parent/guardian and the administration.